 We have seen how the Purusasukta goes back to even before time began and explains the mind of God (Prajapati) deciding to sacrifice Purusa.
 From this decision creation of everything followed – including the creation of mankind.

-Let us now consider what the Veda Pusthakam (Bible) says about the creation of mankind so we cab get an understanding of what the Bible teaches about us by looking at a key passage from this creation account.
+Let us now consider what the Veda Pusthakam (Bible) says about the creation of mankind so we have understanding of what the Bible teaches about us.

 Then God said, “Let us make man in our image, in our likeness…” So God created man in his own image, in the image of God he created him; male and female he created them.”
 (Genesis 1:26-27)

 What does it mean that man was created ‘in the image of God’?
 It does not mean that God is a physical being with two arms, a head, etc. Rather at a deeper level it is saying that basic characteristics of people are derived from similar characteristics of God.
 So for example, both God (in the Bible) and people (from observation) have intellect, emotions and will.
 In the Bible God is sometimes portrayed as sad, hurt, angry or joyful – the same range of emotions that we humans experience.
 We make choices and decisions on a daily basis.
 God similarly in the Bible makes choices and comes to decisions.
 Our ability to reason and think abstractly comes from God.
 We have the capacities of intellect, emotion and will because God has them and we are made in his image.